Background

 Water Talk Special Edition - Prof. Asit K. Biswas “Clean Water for an Increasingly Thirsty Urban World”

-26.06.2018 Education & Training
+26.06.2018 Education and Training

 Doors open at 16:00, room 001 Uni Carl Vogt / Institut des sciences de l’environnement Boulevard Carl Vogt 66, Geneva